SRUJANKUMAR-510/Fabrik_DevOps/README.md

 git clone https://github.com/mrdoob/three.js.git

 ```
-### Once the cloning process is complete, navigate to the project directory:
+### Once the cloning process is complete, navigate to the project directory
 ```bash
 cd three.js/editor

 ```
-### Configuring the Target Environment
+## Configuring the Target Environment

 The Dockerfile in the repository is configured to run the three.js editor application on a Nginx server.
 The application is served on port 8080 by default.
 If you wish to change the port, you can do so by modifying the Dockerfile.